-A Colorado product, English made the move back across the border in 2012 after nine seasons at Wyoming, where he had served as the Cowboys’ defensive coordinator, linebackers and special teams coach from 2009-11.
+A Colorado product, English had spent the previous nine seasons at Wyoming (2003-11).
+He had served as the Cowboys’ defensive coordinator, linebackers and special teams coach from 2009-11.
 The senior member of the Wyoming staff when he joined the Rams, he spent his first six years (2003-08) in Laramie as Joe Glenn’s linebackers coach.

 As a player, English was part of another national championship, when his Idaho State team won the 1981 NCAA Division I-AA title.
 English then transferred to Northern Colorado, lettering three years as a linebacker.
 As a 1985 senior captain, he garnered all-North Central Conference recognition.

-He and his wife, Suzie, have one daughter, Kelsey, and one son, Tyler.
-Kelsey is a graduate of the University of Wyoming, while Tyler is a student at Mesa State College in Grand Junction, Colo.
+Marty and his wife, Suzie, have one daughter, Kelsey, and one son, Tyler.
+Kelsey is a graduate of the University of Wyoming, while Tyler is a graduate of Mesa State College in Grand Junction, Colo.

 Colorado State wrapped up its spring camp on April 22 and now will have weights and conditioning ...

 Following a highly successful first round of season-ticket purchases for Colorado State...

 Green team claims victory with last-second...

 Nick Stevens' five-yard touchdown pass to Olabisi Johnson on the final play of the game sent the ...

 Spring Notebook: Rams ready for Green & Gold...